1968 Australian Championships – Men's singles

 First-seeded Bill Bowrey won in the final 7–5, 2–6, 9–7, 6–4 against Juan Gisbert Sr. to win the men's singles tennis title at the 1968 Australian Championships.
 Roy Emerson was the defending champion but did not compete that year.

+This was the last Australian Open to be played exclusively by amateur players.
+The following year, the Australian Open would enter the Open Era and offer prize money to its competitors, whether amateurs or professionals.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 The joint first seeds received a bye to the second round.